cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 ## 3.2) Property Value Estimation Agent

-> The following description refers to the published Docker image `ghcr.io/cambridge-cares/propertyvalue_agent:1.2.0` as of commit `???` on branch `https://github.com/cambridge-cares/TheWorldAvatar/tree/main`
+> The following description refers to the published Docker image `ghcr.io/cambridge-cares/propertyvalue_agent:1.2.0` as of commit `d55b63ffa93bd388fb6c0957db150c0d2f1adb71`

 Deploy the agent as described in the [Property Sales Instantiation Agent] README, i.e. provide environment variables in the `docker-compose.yml` file and deploy the agent to the spun up stack by running `bash ./stack.sh start KINGS-LYNN` inside the agent repository.
 See the `docker-compose_value_estimation.yml` in the [Agent docker-compose file folder] for the actually used compose file.